tekaratzas/lit-cli/README.md

 ## Features

-In this version 0.
-Only two commands are supported
+In this version 0, only two commands are supported

 ### 1. A command to create a new Issue and Branch at the same time.